zziying/chat-app/README.md

 # chat-app

 This is a chat app built with Javascipt, node.js framework and socket.io.
-It allows users to join different chat room and choose their own username during the chatting!
+It allows users to join different chat room, choose their own username, and share the current physical location during the chatting!

 ## Getting Started